MaskRay/telegramircd/README.md

 ## Installation

 - `>=python-3.5`, `pip install --user -r requirements.txt`
 - `telegram-cli`. telegramircd uses the JSON output of telegram-cli to communicate with Telegram servers.
-Run `telegram-cli` and login to get credential.
+Run `telegram-cli` and login to get credential before using telegramircd.

 ### Arch Linux